-Course Format
+Course Format:

-During the first month, we will focus on learning a few practical numerical methods, concepts in statistics and error analysis, and methods of data fitting, which will be used throughout the rest of the course to performed the assigned projects.
+During the first weeks, we will focus on learning a few practical numerical methods, concepts in statistics and error analysis, and methods of data fitting, which will be used throughout the rest of the course to complete the assigned projects.
 We will also learn a few basic astronomy concepts (e.g., magnitudes, redshift, etc).
-After that, we will engage in a series of projects, initially
+After that, we will engage in a series of projects, initially relatively simple and progressively more challenging as the semester proceeds.
+Below is a list of projects.
+A project will be started in class, with my guidance and explanation, as well as the theoretical background.
+Then the class will be divided in groups, and each group will start working on the project.
+You and your assigned group will usually have 1 week to complete each project, write the accompanying paper, and submit it.
+You must work on the project in class together with your group, and class attendance is mandatory.
+However, you should also allocate roughly 5 hours per week to work on the project with your group outside of classroom.

-Grading policy
+Grading policy: